 Horne was a one-time neighbor and lifelong friend of Ava.
 She even contributed a chapter to Ava’s autobiography, Ava: My Story.
 Addressing the issues around the casting of Show Boat, Horne wrote: “We talked about the nonsense about Show Boat, the fact that she was going to do it, and I wanted it…The [studio’s] reasoning behind it made her angry, for my sake.
 ‘Forget it’, I’d said.
 We knew, we understood why it happened.
 So there was no friction about it.
 We were both very logical.
 It was a big laugh.”

-In her book Living With Miss G, Rene recalled Ava saying, “Of course, Lena should really have been given the part of Julie in the first place.
+In her book Living with Miss G, Ava’s long-time personal assistant Mearene (Rene) Jordan recalled Ava saying, “Of course, Lena should really have been given the part of Julie in the first place.
 She’s already done a marvelous recording of Show Boat singing Julie’s songs.
 She’s perfect for it.”

 Lena and Ava were friends from the beginning of their Hollywood careers through the rest of their lives.
 In Living with Miss G, Rene Jordan remembers Ava saying, “[Lena is] one of the most beautiful women in the world, inside and out.”
 In her contributed chapter to Ava: My Story, Lena said, “Ava was like my younger sister; she and I were spiritually akin…[and she] had great inner warmth.”
 Read more about Lena and Ava’s close friendship on our blog here.